stefanofa/awesome/README.md

 *   [facebook/memlab](https://github.com/facebook/memlab) - A framework for finding JavaScript memory leaks and analyzing heap snapshots

-*   [wagerfield/parallax](https://github.com/wagerfield/parallax) - Parallax Engine that reacts to the orientation of a smart device

 ## Python

 *   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents